CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 # Defining Steel Grades

 Steel is an extremely versatile resource.
-In Catacylsm: Dark Days Ahead, we use a very simplified system of steel grades, roughly based on the SAE International grading.
+In Cataclysm: Dark Days Ahead, we use a very simplified system of steel grades, roughly based on the SAE International grading.
 In general, a carbon steel is iron with a specific amount of carbon added.
 While other steel alloys may add additional materials or treat the steel in various ways to produce different results, carbon steels are the workhorses of the modern world.

 ### Slag

 Slag is a byproduct of metalworking, generally representing impurities in the ore used to create the steel.
-It does have some uses IRL, but is generally an unplesant toxic substance that is difficult to get rid of.
+It does have some uses IRL, but is generally an unpleasant toxic substance that is difficult to get rid of.

 ### Budget Steel